Created on 03-27-2015 03:01 PM Edited on 04-12-2023 05:36 AM By Jean-Philippe_P

 This is available in the Fortinet Document Library.

 This article explains how to disable the use of SIP or SCCP proxy/ALG and/or session-helper.
-In this mode, FortiGate will be acting as a basic firewall.
-Reasons to disable VoIP inspection might include:
+When in this mode, FortiGate acts as a basic firewall.
+Possible reasons to disable VoIP inspection include:

 2) As a workaround, either to address incorrect FortiGate SIP ALG behavior or to allow non-standard SIP handling in the overall VoIP deployment.

-Since FortiOS 5.2, the FortiOS default is for all SIP traffic to be handled by the FortiOS proxy/ALG.
+Since FortiOS 5.2, the FortiOS proxy/ALG handles all SIP traffic by default.

 In FortiOS 5.0, if VoIP profile is not applied, the SIP session helper will be applied.